Application and Lottery Process

 In keeping with the Watershed’s School philosophy of long-term connection to family, community, and geographical place, in subsequent years all students who have previously attended The Watershed School are automatically re-enrolled in the program.
 Siblings are admitted as a unit so that families can attend the same school (ie: when one child in a family is admitted through the lottery, the other siblings will move up to the next available spot in their respective grade).
 Although all new applicants must meet application requirements, future students who already have siblings enrolled in the school are given priority to enroll in the Watershed School, given that space is available at the sibling’s grade level.
 Siblings are defined as permanent, immediate family members.

 In order to accommodate children from the Smith Ranch Subdivision area, when openings arise in a grade level, we will allow preference to Smith Ranch children.
 This preference will be closed when two seats in a classroom are occupied by Smith Ranch children.

 If students withdraw from The Watershed School to attend another school, they are required to complete the application and lottery process again before readmission to the school.
-If a parent pulls a student mid year and puts them in a different school or home school and later on reapplies to Watershed School, the ability to use sibling preference cannot be used.
+If a parent pulls a student mid-year and puts them in a different school or homeschool and later on reapplies to Watershed School, the ability to use sibling preference cannot be used.
 They must go back into the lottery.
-If a student is withdrawn due to attendance violations they are put back in the lottery and loose the ability to use sibling preference to get back into Watershed.
+If a student is withdrawn due to attendance violations they are put back in the lottery and lose the ability to use sibling preference to get back into Watershed.

 The Watershed School does not discriminate toward any individual as defined in District Policy 1011 nor does it require any student to attend the program.
 The Watershed School will not discriminate by race or special needs or other inappropriate criteria.
 No student shall be denied participation because of a learning disability, handicapping condition, or special need.